pranshh/eeg-classification/README.md

 # eeg-classification
  Analysis of EEG data to classify different cognitive states using advanced deep learning techniques.
+The data is sourced from the Mental Arithmetic Tasks Dataset available at PhysioNet (https://physionet.org/content/eegmat/1.0.0/).
+The accompanying research paper (https://www.mdpi.com/2306-5729/4/1/14).